Performance analysis of multi-shot shadow estimation: The general variance expression and cross-shadow-norm

 It is known that Clifford ensemble is not a 4-design \cite{zhu2016clifford}.
 Hence, in order to calculate $\Gamma_2(\sigma,O)$ and the XSnorm, one should apply the representation theory (rep-th) of Clifford group in the 4-copy Hilbert space \cite{zhu2016clifford,gross2021schur}.
-In the following sections, we first figure out the exact result of random Pauli measurements, say single-qubit Clifford twirling based on direct calculation, \emph{without} using the rep-th; and then give the bound of $\Gamma_2(\sigma,O)$ for random Clifford measurements, say $n$-qubit Clifford twirling by means of rep-th.
+In the following sections, we first figure out the exact result of random Pauli measurements, say single-qubit Clifford twirling based on direct calculation, \emph{without} using the rep-th; and then give the bound of $\Gamma_2(\sigma,O)$ for random Clifford measurements, say $n$-qubit Clifford twirling with results from rep-th.